 Whirihia is really hands-on and interactive (you’ll make a clay ipu whenua for the umbilical cord/placenta), and there’s lots of shared kōrero between the kaiārahi and whānau.

-The Whirihia team also offers follow-on courses including:
+The Whirihia team also offers a follow-on course:

 - Tamariki CPR – a two-hour training session on how to offer life-saving CPR to pēpi, and what to do in a medical emergency (some courses also include smoking cessation support)

 Whirihia is a new service for Plunket, and courses are currently only available in and around Hamilton.

 Two births, two drastically different experiences for one mum